Examples of Year 4 History homework

 - Don't give your child the answer in order to get a task finished.
 Instead, explain how to look up information or find a word in a dictionary.

 Reading with your child is vital.
 Research shows that it's the single most important thing you can do to help your child's education.
 It's best to read little and often, so try to put aside some time for it every day.
-In Year 4 we ask children to read aloud to an adult, at least four times weekly.
+In Year 4 we ask children to read aloud to an adult, at least three times weekly.

-Written English Homework
+Written English or maths homework

 Try more, learn more, achieve more!